jackbaty/baty.net-v6/content/post/2021/local-theme-development-when-using-hugo-modules.md

 And so far, all of this "Just Works" when deploying to Netlify.

 UPDATE: I've learned that in order for Hugo/Netlify to pick up changes to the remote theme repo, there must be a "release" created in Github.
+Also, I've changed the build command from just \`hugo\` to \`hugo mod get && hugo\` otherwise it doesn't always seem to pick up the new theme release.

 [//]: # "Exported with love from a post written in Org mode"
 [//]: # "- https://github.com/kaushalmodi/ox-hugo"